A peek at Endo International plc (ENDP): Who has invested in It?

 Endo International plc (ENDP): Who are the competitors?

-The company’s main competitors (and peers) include DURECT Corporation (DRRX) that is trading 58.00% up over the past 12 months.
-Cara Therapeutics Inc. (CARA) is 64.09% up on the 1-year trading charts.
+The company’s main competitors (and peers) include DURECT Corporation (DRRX) that is trading 85.71% up over the past 12 months and Zogenix Inc. (ZGNX) that is 3.56% higher over the same period.
+Cara Therapeutics Inc. (CARA) is 87.93% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -12.65% from the last report on Jan 28, 2021 to stand at a total of 22.18 million short shares sold with a short interest ratio of 4.85.